sonyxperiadev/MultimediaForAndroidLibrary/README.md

 # Developer Guide
 The library requires API level 19 (KitKat) or above.
-The included Demo Application show the Library in full use.
+The included Demo Application shows the Library in full use.
 However the Library is very easy to use and should be very familiar to anyone that has worked with Android MediaPlayer.
 Below is a very short example.
 ```
 import com.sonymobile.android.media.MediaPlayer;
 ...